wenzhiTeo/discord-gemini-bot/README.md

 - ✅ Check firewall settings

 **Reminders not working:**
-- ✅ Use `/设置定时提醒` slash command first
-- ✅ Use correct format: `HH:mm reminder text`
+- ✅ Use `/remind time:HHMM message:your text` format (e.g., `/remind time:1430 message:Meeting`)
+- ✅ Time format is HHMM (no colon): 0900, 1430, 2000
 - ✅ Check console for cron job logs
 - ✅ Verify bot has send message permissions
+- ✅ Use `/reminders` to see active reminders

 **Database issues:**
 - ✅ Default prompts seed only on first run (empty database)